 Those exotic, far-flung, sunny destinations are a thing of the past now that we have a family.
 Nowadays we try to keep things simple with a staycation or hop over to Europe.
 But as it gets later in the year, we’re limited on where to go for some guaranteed sun, which is why choosing Cyprus was such a pleasant surprise.

-The weather stays warm up until November, so if you’re looking for a cheeky getaway during half term, Cyprus is a brilliant bet.
+The weather stays warm up until November, so if you’re looking for a cheeky getaway during the autumn half term, Cyprus is a brilliant bet.

 Did you know that Cyprus is a UNESCO World Heritage site?
 Neither did I. It’s dotted with Roman ruins and old villas and is steeped in culture and history.

 We decided to stay away from the commercialised Coral Bay resort and picked the quieter and calmer Kato Paphos instead.
 We flew direct from East Midlands (yayyy a 20-minute journey from the Muddy residence) via Jet2 and the journey was smooth sailing from start to finish.
 The flight is a little bit longer than we would usually do but we packed a bag full of stickers and reading books to keep the mudlet busy.
 We landed in Paphos in just under five hours and the drive to our hotel was 25-30 minutes so we had checked in and freshened up just in time for dinner.

 The hotel is located on Poseidonos Avenue – it’s a brilliant base and you’re in good company with the swish Annabelle hotel to your left and Alexander The Great to your right and the lively harbour is only a 10 minute walk which is filled with restaurants and cafes.